Python3pkg/Juice/docs/cli.md

 # Juice : Command Line Tool

-**juice** is a command line tool to conveniently create projects, build assets, push assets to S3, deploy application to production server and more.
+Juice comes with a command line interface to conveniently create projects, build assets, push assets to S3, deploy application to production server and more.

-**juice** was created during the installation of Juice.
+There two types of command line tool.

+`juice`: The command to let you create projects,  build assets, push assets to S3, deploy application to production server and more

+`juice:cli` [juice:cli](application/cli.md) to manage your own command line interface

-Below are the availale commands:
+Below are the availale commands for `juice`

 ---